-IAS 34.20 (b) Appendix A Content interim period and cumulatively for the current financial year to date, with comparative statements of comprehensive income for the comparable interim periods (current and year-to-date) of the immediately preceding financial year.
+IAS 34.20 (b) The interim statement of comprehensive income is required to include the current interim period and cumulatively for the current financial year to date, with comparative statements of comprehensive income for the comparable interim periods (current and year-to-date) of the immediately preceding financial year.

-A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements).
+A Layout only prepares half-yearly interim financial statements i.e. it does not prepare quarterly statements).
 As a result of this only two periods (current and comparative for the half year) are presented.

 - IAS 34.30 (c) To illustrate: Income tax expense is recognised in each interim period based on the best estimate of the weighted average annual income tax rate expected for the full financial year.
 Amounts accrued for income tax expense in one interim period may have to be adjusted in a subsequent interim period of that financial year if the estimate of the annual income tax rate changes. - IAS 34.37-42 IAS 34 provides certain guidance for recognition and measurement in interim financial statements which also includes some examples for the use of estimates.
-These are described in Chapter 6 of this publication. - IAS 1.82A Requires that items of other comprehensive are presented by nature (including share of the other comprehensive income of associates and joint ventures accounted for using the equity method) and grouped into those that, in accordance with other IFRSs: - a) Will not be reclassified subsequently to profit or loss; and - b) Will be reclassified subsequently to profit or loss when specific conditions are met.
+These are described in Chapter 6 of this publication. - IAS 1.82A Requires that items of other comprehensive income are presented by nature (including share of the other comprehensive income of associates and joint ventures accounted for using the equity method) and grouped into those that, in accordance with other IFRSs: - a) Will not be reclassified subsequently to profit or loss; and - b) Will be reclassified subsequently to profit or loss when specific conditions are met.

-Interim consolidated statement of comprehensive income (Single statement approach, analysed by function of expense) For the six months ended 30 June 2020
+Interim consolidated statement of comprehensive income (Single statement approach, analysed by function of expense) For the six months ended 30 June 2025